Edamame is coming. Gartensoja offers suitable varieties, high-quality seed and experience in cultivation.

 Even in places like Northern Germany, nothing stands in the way of edamame cultivation.
 But what is missing is experience with robust cultivation methods as well as a reliable supply of high-quality varieties and seeds for cultivation.
 Gartensoja bridges this gap by offering of select varieties from organic multiplication in the warmest region of Germany, the Upper-Rhine valley.
 We are happy to share our cultivation experience on this website and would be happy to engage in a direct conversation with you as well.

-"Hokkai Black" is a relatively new crossbreed of two black-grained Hokkaido varieties.
+Furthermore I currently multiply the specialty "Hokkai Black".
+This is a relatively new crossbreed of two black-grained Hokkaido varieties.
 In addition to the very large, deep green kernels, Hokkai Black impresses with its outstanding taste.
 This variety’s yield has exceeded our expectations in southern as well as northern Germany – among the black-seed varieties, Hokkai Black has clearly won the race.
-But it should be noted: Hokkai Black edamame are ripe for picking ten days later than Summer Shell and prefer warm locations, so don’t sow this variety too late!
-Hokkai Black becomes slightly larger and bushier than the others; therefore, a slightly reduced sowing density is recommended.
-Fun fact: The black seeds of this variety are used to cook Kuromame, a traditional dessert made to celebrate the Japanese New Year.
+But it should be noted: Hokkai Black edamame are ripe for picking ten days later than Hokkai Green and prefer warm locations.
+Don’t sow this variety too late!
+Hokkai Black grows larger and bushier than the others; therefore, a slightly reduced sowing density is recommended.
+The dry black seeds of this variety are used to cook Kuromame, a traditional dessert made to celebrate the Japanese New Year.

 The 2020 seed harvest will be available to purchase starting in December.